Learning to Register Unbalanced Point Pairs: Conclusion

 \section{Conclusion}

-In this paper, we present a neural architecture for unbalanced point cloud registration with extreme spatial scale and point density discrepancy.
-We propose a hierarchical framework that finds inlier correspondences effectively by gradually reducing search space to tackle this problem.
+In this paper, we presented a neural architecture for unbalanced point cloud registration with extreme spatial scale and point density discrepancy.
+We proposed a hierarchical framework that finds inlier correspondences effectively by gradually reducing search space to tackle this problem.
 Our proposed method can handle scale differences by finding subregions that are likely to be overlapped with the query point cloud and estimating the correspondences via a coarse-to-fine matching module to the selected subregions.
 Finally, structured matching is applied to prune the noisy correspondences further.
 Our method outperforms the state-of-the-art methods by a large margin in extensive experiments on the challenging dataset.

-\textbf{Limitations.} Although we have focused on evaluating our method on the outdoor dataset, we can further extend our method on the indoor datasets~\cite{zeng20163dmatch,dai2017scannet}.
-We use RANSAC to get the final rigid transformation parameter with the estimated correspondences.
-Leveraging a differentiable model estimator, e.g., weighted Procrustes method~\cite{choy2020deep}, would be an interesting future research direction.
+\textbf{Limitations.} We use RANSAC to get the final rigid transformation parameter with the estimated correspondences.
+Leveraging a differentiable model estimator, e.g., weighted Procrustes method~\citep{choy2020deep}, would be an interesting future research direction.